sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 flow_def = read_sheet(file.path(exdata, "example1_flow_def.txt"))
 ```

 ### Flow Definition

 Each row in this table refers to one step of the pipeline.
-It describes the resources
+It describes the resources used by this step and also its relationship with other steps.
-used by this step and also its relations to other step.
-Especially the step just prior to it.
+Especially the step immediately prior to it.

-This is a tab separated file, with a minimum of 5 columns.
+This is a tab separated file, with a minimum of 4 columns.

 - `jobname`: Name of the step
 - `sub_type`: Submission type, how should multiple commands of this step be submission.
 Can take values `serial` or `scatter`.